jewon1988/Patient_Management/README.md

 # Patient Management System (UHN Assignment)

-> This project is an assignment for Technical Specialist position at University Health Network.
+> This project is an assignment for a Technical Specialist position at University Health Network.

 ## Built With